MTG/freesound/README.md

 ## Development

-Freesound is composed of a number of different services which can be run and orchestrated using Docker.
+Freesound is composed of a number of different services which can be run and or chestrated using Docker.
 The main service is provided by the `web` container which runs the Freesound Django application.
 Check out [this blog post](https://opensource.creativecommons.org/blog/entries/freesound-intro/) for some information about the Freesound technology stack.
 If you're going to do development on Freesound, please check the [DEVELOPERS](https://github.com/MTG/freesound/blob/master/DEVELOPERS.md) file for some guidelines.

 Below are instructions for setting up a local Freesound installation for development.
 It is assumed that you have a working Docker installation.